Kim Yu-jae

 Kim Yu-jae (born 12 June 2009) is a South Korean figure skater.
-She is the 2025 South Korean national bronze medalist, a three-time bronze medalist on the ISU Junior Grand Prix and the 2022 South Korean national junior silver medalist.
+She is the 2025 South Korean national bronze medalist, a five-time medalist on the ISU Junior Grand Prix and the 2022 South Korean national junior silver medalist.
 She placed fourth at the 2023 World Junior Championships.

 Personal life

 Kim was born on 12 June 2009 in Seoul.
 Her fraternal twin sister, Yu-seong, who is six minutes younger than her, is also a competitive figure skater.

 Career

 Early years

 Kim's mother, Ga-young, first enrolled her and her sister Yu-seong into figure skating when they were eight years old as a means of improving their health and growth.
 Due to the lack of skating rinks where they lived, the family moved to Gwacheon in 2019, where both sisters began training under Choi Hyung-kyung.

 Kim won the silver medal at the 2022 South Korean Junior Championships at the age of twelve.